Seth-McKilla/nintendo-scraper/README.md

-A simple NodeJS web scraper using puppeteer.
+A simple NodeJS web scraper using puppeteer to scrape nintendo.com.